 If you have a wheat allergy or need to make these cookies gluten free, simply swap out the self-raising flour for a wheat and gluten free alternative.
 Just be aware that the cookies might not spread as much when baking.
 They don’t spread a lot anyway.

 For allergy-friendly chocolate chips, we love using Australian brand Sweet William.
 You can buy Sweet William chocolate chips from some supermarkets or online from Aussie Health Foods.
-Another great option is Enjoy Life Chocolate Mini Chips.
+Another great option is Enjoy Life Chocolate Mini Chips, available online from Amazon and iHerb.
 Both of these are gluten and nut free as well.

 These cookies are so quick and easy to make.